 In the guide

-If you are a wholesaler or retailer the steady rise in counterfeit and illegal products available in the UK makes purchasing products increasingly complex.
+If you are a wholesaler or retailer the steady rise in counterfeit and illegal products available in the UK makes the purchasing of products increasingly complex.

 The implications of purchasing or supplying products that are unsafe are far reaching and in some cases the results can be fatal.
 With this in mind how can you be sure that products are what they say they are and do what they say they can do?

 Many consumer protection laws include 'strict liability' offences where it does not matter that the person accused did not intend to break the law.
 In order to create a balance of fairness, specific due diligence defences are normally included in strict liability consumer protection laws.

 To use this defence a person must prove that they took all reasonable precautions and exercised all due diligence to avoid an offence being committed.

 Due diligence principles

 These broad principles have been drawn from past views of the courts on what due diligence involves:

 - sitting back and doing nothing is unlikely to enable a person to create a defence